 - Serve vareniki in a casserole dish at the centre of the table with a big bowl of sour cream sprinkled with fresh dill and a selection of other Russian dishes to be shared family-style, or portion out on individual plates, plopping a dollop of sour cream and sprinkle of dill on each plate.

-Do let us know if you make our Russian potato vareniki recipe as we’d love to know how it turns out for you.
-You can leave a comment below, email us or connect with us on social media.
-Scroll down to the bottom of the page for links to our social media accounts where we share these posts.
+Please do let us know in the comments below if you make our Russian potato vareniki recipe as we’d love to know how it turns out for you.